How Is the Cut Determined in Golf Tournaments?

 65th Place

-The standard cut line for a PGA event after two rounds is the score of the 65th lowest scoring professional.
-Any players that finish with that score or better are considered to have made the cut and continue play in the weekend rounds.
+The standard 36-hole cut line for a PGA Tour event is the score of the 65th lowest scoring professional.
+Any players that finish with that score or better are considered to have made the cut and continue play in the weekend rounds for prize money.

 54-Hole Cut